vendrhub/vendr-documentation/content/core/1.0.0/key-concepts/fluent-api.md

     // Convert the currency into it's Writable form var writableCurrency = currency.AsWritable(uow);

-    // Peform our write operation
+    // Perform the write operation
     writableCurrency.SetName("New Name");

     // Persist the changes to the database _currencyService.SaveCurrency(currency);

-    // Close our transaction
+    // Close the transaction
     uow.Complete();
 }